ojjiy/kataribe_extend/readme.md

 ## What this program can do
-Aggregate statistics of execution time analyze by the greatest tool [line_profiler](https://github.com/rkern/line_profiler).
+Aggregate statistics of execution time analysis by the greatest tool [line_profiler](https://github.com/rkern/line_profiler).

 ## Benefit
-- Union multi-thread results
+- Unite multi-thread results
 - Unite repetitive results without any modification to source code

 ## Usage